-Prerequisite: ENGR 211.
+Prerequisite: ENGR 211 with a grade of "C" or better.
 Stress and deformation analysis of materials and solid structures under a variety of load conditions.
 Topics include stress and strain definitions, uniaxial loading, linear elasticity, material behaviors, bending of beams, torsion of circular shafts, and thin-walled tubes.